Navy Federal Credit Union (NFCU), usually referred to as Navy Federal or Navy Fed, is a global credit union based out of Vienna, Virginia.

 To sign up for a Navy Federal account, you’ll first have to determine if you’re eligible.

-Navy Federal membership is exclusive to those who have ties to US military members, and all of the following people are eligible:
+Navy Federal membership is exclusive to those who have ties to US military members.
+All of the following people are eligible:

 If you qualify, you can sign up online at www.navyfederal.org for an account in as little as 10 minutes.
 You can also opt to enroll over the phone or in-branch.